 Direct Financial Support

-That kind of support matters.
+This kind of support matters.
 Not because it is generous, but because of what it makes possible.
 This is patronage.
 Not a subscription.
 Not a donation.
 Patronage in the historical sense: financial support that creates the conditions for work that would not otherwise exist.

 That work is artistry.
 Not in the narrow sense the myth permits.